username-pass/bookmarklets/README.md

 # Bookmarklets-Collection
-Just all my bookmarklets in one place
+Just all of the bookmarklets that are thoght to be usefull all in one place

 If you have any new bookmarklets you wish to add, then please open a pull request with the bookmarklet so I can add it.
-(Not everything will be accepted)
+(Not everything will be accepted. e.g. not finished or buggy/unusable bookmarks)

 # How to get it